-The Board of Directors of TriCo met nine times and the Board of Directors of Tri Counties Bank met 11 times during 2015.
-Each director attended at least 75% of the meetings of the Boards of Directors of TriCo and the meetings of the committees on which they served.
+The Board of Directors of TriCo met eight times and the Board of Directors of Tri Counties Bank met 11 times during 2016.
+Each director attended at least 75% of the meetings of the Board of Directors of TriCo and the meetings of the committees of TriCo's Board of Directors on which they served.

 Our corporate governance guidelines provide that each director is expected to attend our annual meeting of shareholders.
-All of our current directors attended the 2015 annual shareholders meeting other than Mr. Kilkenny, who was traveling outside the country.
+All of our directors attended the 2016 annual shareholders meeting.